 When we picked up the hard shell box from our friends, they said, “Have a great trip.
 Oh, one of the wheels is a bit wonky.”
-The bike store box was fine, but the truth of the matter is, if you have a box that is solid enough to protect your baby, it is a bit like rolling a gas barbeque around the airport – awkward even if you don’t have to kick one of the wheels every third step to make it roll straight.
-But the important point here is that, although dragging unwieldy bike boxes around the airport did detract somewhat from the chic world-traveller look we were going for, the cost savings of $500 counteracted any humiliation we had suffered.
+The bike store box was fine, but the truth of the matter is, if you have a box that is solid enough to protect your carbon baby, it is a bit like rolling a gas barbeque around the airport – awkward even if you don’t have to kick one of the wheels every third step to make it roll straight.
+But the important point here is, although dragging unwieldy bike boxes around the airport did detract somewhat from the chic world-traveller look we were going for, the cost savings of $500 counteracted any humiliation we suffered.

 Bike rental versus bringing your own